openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

   2. Equivalent CSPC CR will be created for the migrating SPC.

   3. Equivalent CSPI CRs will be created by operator which will replace the CSP for given SPC.
-The CSPI will reconcile disabled to avoid double import.
+The CSPI will be created by disabling the reconciliation to avoid double import.

   4. The SPC owner reference on the BDCs will be replaced by equivalent CSPC owner reference.